Is it fit to ever cut tree roots?

 It’s important to monitor the tree after the roots have been cut.
 If you’re noticing dead branches or the tree starts to lean, this could be a sign of some serious damage.

-If you choose to hire a tree service company to take care of this we will do absolutely everything possible to ensure the health and safety of not only the tree but surrounding structures and the landscape as well.
+If you choose to hire a tree service company to take care of this we will do absolutely everything possible to ensure the fitness and security of not only the tree but surrounding structures and the landscape as well.

 So, don’t just go hacking up those roots if they are inching towards your foundation to take the proper precautions and call professional if necessary.